MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 2. Connection ID
 3. Description (optional)

 The connection ID creates implicit properties for your connector.
-It must contain only alphanumeric characters.
+It must contain only alphanumeric characters and be a maximum of 32 characters.

 ### Connect to a data source
 The data connection process varies based on the type of connector.
 To learn more about connecting to your on-premises data source, see [Install an on-premises data gateway](aka.ms/configuregateway).